ReToCode/knative-multitenancy/README.md

-# Serverless Multi-Tenancy based on Istio (Service Mesh) functionality
+# Serverless multi-tenancy based on Istio (Service Mesh) functionality
 The basic idea of this setup is to use Istio (Service Mesh) features to leverage a `network based` isolation for multiple tenants.